yinchi/k8s-docs/source/getting-started/13-volumes.md

 Volume types are described at <https://kubernetes.io/docs/concepts/storage/volumes/>

 - An ephemeral volume is linked to a pod and has the same lifespan as the pod, but is preserved across container restarts.
 One example of this is the `empty` volume type.
-- The `hostMap` volume type shares a directory between the host and the pod, similar to a bind mount in Docker.
+- The `hostPath` volume type shares a directory between the host and the pod, similar to a bind mount in Docker.
 - A config map is a section of a YAML file that is mounted into the pod.

 Note that many of the volume types listed in the link above are deprecated in favor of the Container Storage Interface (CSI).

-## Example
+## HostPath Example

 First, since Minikube is running in a Docker container, we need to mount our own filesystem into the Docker container: